Linear stability of flow in a 90-degree bend: Introduction

 \section{Introduction}

 Complex shape channel flows, when there are recirculation bubbles, flow separation, and periodic motion, are often observed in nature and are widely used in industry.
 Depending on the Reynolds number, laminar, periodic, turbulent, and locally turbulent patterns can be realized.
 In the past 30 years, a generation of nonstationary regimes in such flows has been studied using the global stability theory.
-A review of such research is given in \cite{theofilis:2011:global}.
+A review of such research is given in \cite{theofilis:2011:global,taira2020modal}.

 An example of flow with separation bubbles is the flow over a backward-facing step.
-The stability of this flow has been examined extensively and is discussed in several publications \cite{barkley2002three,blackburn2008convective,kaiktsis1996unsteadiness}.
+The stability of this flow has been examined extensively and is discussed in several publications \cite{barkley2002three,blackburn2008convective,kaiktsis1996unsteadiness, lanzerstorfer2012global}.
 Kaikitis et al. \cite{kaiktsis1996unsteadiness} investigated two-dimensional stability and found that the flow was globally-stable according to the linear analysis if $Re \leq 1000$.
 They show, that a large part of the flow domain is convectively unstable to the sustained upstream-generated finite-amplitude disturbances for Reynolds numbers $700\leq Re \leq 2500$.
-Also, Kaikitis et al. assumed that the computations may show global unsteadiness due to discretization errors that mask the convective instability of the flow.
+Also, Kaikitis et al. assumed that the computations may perform global unsteadiness due to discretization errors that mask the convective instability of the flow.

-Barkley at al. \cite{barkley2002three} have presented the results of a study of the two- and three-dimensional linear stability of this flow.
+Barkley et al. \cite{barkley2002three} have presented the results of a study of the two- and three-dimensional linear stability of this flow.
 They found the critical Reynolds number for the three-dimensional perturbations($Re_{\ast}=748$) and have shown that the lower boundary of the critical Reynolds number for two-dimensional perturbations is much higher($Re_{\ast 2D}>1500$).
 It proves the leading role of the three-dimensional perturbations.
-It also explains that the instability, according to the linear theory, is associated with the first recirculation bubble, which occurs immediately after the step, and the centrifugal instability is responsible for generating secondary flow with the separation zone.
+Barkley et al. also explain that the instability, according to the linear theory, is associated with the first recirculation bubble, which occurs immediately after the step, and the centrifugal instability is responsible for generating secondary flow with the separation zone.